Sterling (GBP): Brexit Volatility Likely to Pummel GBP Next Week

 IG Client Retail confirms a negative picture for the GBPUSD.
 Retail are a beastly 66.6% net-long the pair, a bearish contrarian indicator.
 However, recent daily and weekly positional changes give us a mixed trading bias.

 What is your view on Brexit – bullish, bearish or bored??
-You can let us know via the form at the end of this piece or you can contact the author at email@example.com via Twitter @nickcawley1.
+You can let us know via the form at the end of this piece or you can contact the author at email@example.com or via Twitter @nickcawley1.

 DailyFX provides forex news and technical analysis on the trends that influence the global currency markets.